What’s margin investing? | Robinhood

 How much does it cost to use margin investing?

-In addition to a discounted rate, the first $1,000 of margin investing is included with your Gold fee.
-If you decide to borrow more, you’ll pay the Gold floating interest rate on any margin used over $1,000.
+As a Gold subscriber, the first $1,000 of margin investing is included with your subscription fee.
+If you decide to borrow more, you’ll pay interest on any margin used over $1,000.

-We’ll charge your investing account every 30 days at the end of your billing cycle.
-You can always check the current status of your billing cycle and other margin and Gold account settings in AccountMargin investing or Robinhood Gold.
+We’ll charge the margin interest to your investing account every 30 days at the end of your billing cycle.

 Note